cougargrades/publicdata/documents/com.collegescheduler.uh.subjects/README.md

 The endpoint used is: `https://uh.collegescheduler.com/api/terms/Fall%202019/subjects`

-For simplified programmatic use of the College Scheduler API, the [@cougargrades/collegescheduler](https://github.com/cougargrades/collegescheduler) tool was used.
+The [@cougargrades/collegescheduler](https://github.com/cougargrades/collegescheduler) tool was used to consistently access the API and handle authentication.

 For baseline documentation of the related College Scheduler endpoints, see [@au5ton/docs](https://github.com/au5ton/docs/wiki/CollegeScheduler-(*.collegescheduler.com)).